The tallest tree in the world

 Hyperion, the world's tallest living tree

 The tallest tree in the world is a coast redwood (Sequoia sempervirens), named Hyperion after a person in Greek mythology.
 The tree is no less than 115.72 m (379.7 feet) tall!
-This enormous tree was discovered only in August 2006 in a remote part of the Redwood National Park, California by naturalists Chris Atkins and Michael Taylor.
+This enormous tree was discovered only in August 2006 in a remote part of Redwood National Park, California by naturalists Chris Atkins and Michael Taylor.

 Their first preliminary measurements were done with professional laser measurement equipment based on goniometry.